bahtiyartan/troia/docs/languagebasics.rst

 +------------------+-----------------------------+

-(*) Permissions will be discussed detailly on next chapters.
+(*) Permissions will be discussed in detail on next chapters.

 SYS & DEV Transactions
 =========================

-Although most of operations about TROIA development can be performed on TROIA IDE, there are usefuls tool which is implemented using TROIA.
+Although most of operations about TROIA development can be performed on TROIA IDE, there are useful tools which is implemented using TROIA.

-Most used TROIA Applications are listed below, for all appliations please check all transactions that starts with SYS and DEV prefix.
+Most used TROIA Applications are listed below, for all applications please check all transactions that starts with SYS and DEV prefix.
 (SYS & DEV Modules)

 +----------+-------------------------------+----------------------------------------------------+
 | **Name** | **Description**               | **Note**                                           |